 Goldendoodle Puppy-Proof Your Home in Michigan

-It’s also essential to make sure your house is ready and safe for your new puppy before you bring them home.
+It’s essential to make sure your house is ready and safe for your new puppy before you bring them home.
 Dogs are incredibly curious and energetic creatures, and all dog owners can tell you that puppies have a knack for getting into things they shouldn’t.
 To keep your dog safe and healthy (and protect your belongings), you need to puppy-proof your home before your dog arrives.

 Dogs also love to chew on anything they can reach— especially when they’re puppies.
 This means placing all harmful substances out of reach of your dog, including cleaning supplies, medications, and human food.
 Make sure you don’t have a lot of exposed power cords where your doodle can quickly get them, and you may also want to put your expensive belongings on a higher shelf (including things that your dog can knock over with its tail).